solversa/Master-Thesis-Brain-Machine-Interface/README.md

 	- The use of Spiking Neural Networks for the decoding of EEG signals could potentially greatly improve the classification accuracies.

 * ### Approach
-	- Using already existing Spiking Neural Network architecture as a classifier that is abstracted from the insect Olfactory system.
+	- Using already existing Spiking Neural Network architecture that is abstracted from the insect Olfactory system as a classifier .
-	- Extend the network to use STDP for learning in it's last layer of weights (prove that STDP is generally working by successfully classifying Iris dataset)
+	- Extend the network to use STDP for learning for it's last layer of weights (prove that STDP is generally working by successfully classifying Iris dataset)
 	- Modify the network to classify features created from EEG signals
 	- Try different methods for feature extraction: Power of Subbands, ERD/ERS, Wavelet-Transform